Taming-the-BEAST/Skyline-plots/README.md

 </figure>
 <br>

 As in the Bayesian Coalescent Skyline, we need to choose the number of dimensions.
-Here we choose the dimensions for the {% eqinline R_0 %}, the basic reproduction number, which denotes the number of secondary infections caused by a single infected person in a completely susceptible population, i.e. an {% eqinline R_0 %} of 2 would mean that every infected person causes two new infections on average.
-Or in other words, an {% eqinline R_0 %} above 1 means that the number of cases are increasing, therefore the disease will cause an epidemic, and an {% eqinline R_0 %} below 1 means that the epidemic will die out.
-(Note that since the birth-death skyline infers changes in {% eqinline R_0 %} over time, it technically infers the effective reproduction number, the average number of new infections caused by an infected person at a certain time during the outbreak).
+Here we choose the dimensions for the {% eqinline R_e %}, the basic reproduction number, which denotes the number of secondary infections caused by a single infected person in a completely susceptible population, i.e. an {% eqinline R_e %} of 2 would mean that every infected person causes two new infections on average.
+Or in other words, an {% eqinline R_e %} above 1 means that the number of cases are increasing, therefore the disease will cause an epidemic, and an {% eqinline R_e %} below 1 means that the epidemic will die out.
+(Note that since the birth-death skyline infers changes in {% eqinline R_e %} over time, it technically infers the effective reproduction number, the average number of new infections caused by an infected person at a certain time during the outbreak).

-The dimension of the {% eqinline R_0 %} has to be chosen in the initialization panel.
+The dimension of the {% eqinline R_e %} has to be chosen in the initialization panel.
 Choosing this dimension can again be arbitrary and may require the testing of a few different values.
 Too few intervals and not all rate shifts are captured.
 Too many intervals and the intervals may not contain enough information to infer parameters.

 In this case we will keep the default value of 10 dimensions ([Figure 12](#fig:dimensions_bdsky)).

 <figure>
 	<a id="fig:dimensions_bdsky"></a>
 	<img src="figures/choose_dimension_bdsky.png" alt="">
-	<figcaption>Figure 12: Setting the dimensions for {% eqinline R_0 %} estimates.</figcaption>
+	<figcaption>Figure 12: Setting the dimensions for {% eqinline R_e %} estimates.</figcaption>
 </figure>
 <br>